yong-asial/blank/README.md

 # Preparation with Monaca Cloud IDE:

+This is an example of setting up the Circle CI Integration with Monaca Remote Build.

+> PLEASE REPLACE THE VALUE OF `project_id` IN `.monaca/local_properties.json` AND SET UP THE ENVIRONMENT VARIABLE IN YOUR CIRCLE CI CONFIGURATION

 - Fork this repo to your Github account

 - [Import Project from Github](https://docs.monaca.io/en/products_guide/monaca_ide/version_control/github_integration/#importing-a-project-from-github-repository-into-monaca) - Go to Monaca Dashboard -> Import -> Import From Linked Github Account -> and choose your repo